-However, this does include 34 under 3,000 which includes 8 traditional Liberal Arts Colleges.
+However, this does include 36 under 3,000 which includes 9 traditional Liberal Arts Colleges.
 While these schools provide a small college experience, it also means the absence of “Big Time” college sports.
 Only two of the schools are members of the Power 5 conferences.

-How Much do D1 Baseball Schools Cost?
+How Much do D1 Baseball Colleges Cost?

 While every player hopes for a full-ride scholarship, the 11.7 scholarship limit for Baseball means that players have to accept that they will be paying for a significant part of their college costs.
 Remember, chances are that the school doesn’t fully fund all of their scholarships.
 Then there’s always the possibility that students will quit the team for a variety of reasons.
 So you need some idea of what to expect in terms of tuition costs and financial aid.

-The average Total Price for 2019-20 for the 96 private D1 Baseball schools was $62,933.
-Columbia’s sticker price of $79,752 was the most expensive and was one of 34 schools with price tags of $70,000 or more.
-There were only 14 colleges with total costs under $50,000.
+The average Total Price for 2020-21 for the 99 private D1 Baseball schools was $64,403, up from $62,933 the previous year.
+Northwestern’s sticker price of $81,283 was the most expensive and one of five schools topping over $80,000 last year.
+It was one of 35 schools with price tags of $70,000 or more.
+There were only 13 private D1 baseball colleges with total costs under $50,000.

 Of course, few students, athletes or not, pay the actual sticker price.
 Students, especially at private colleges are likely to receive some combination of need or merit-based aid that will significantly reduce the actual costs.
 That’s why players need to pay attention to the average net price after gift aid.
 This is the average price students paid after deducting all gift aid which does not include loans or work-study.

-296 NCAA D1 Baseball Schools
+309 NCAA D1 Baseball Schools